isabella232/docs-13/docs/skeletons/CRA.md

 ```
 This is the query we use to tell Apollo what *exact* data we'd like it to get for us.
 We also specify that our `query allPosts` takes in 2 [variables](http://graphql.org/learn/queries/#variables) `first` and `skip` which we will then pass as [arguments](http://graphql.org/learn/queries/#arguments) to the query to specify how many posts to fetch (`first`) and where to start (`skip`).
 This will be useful for our pagination.

-Now, for our pagination, at the end of the file we add:
+Now, for the pagination itself, at the end of the file we add:
 ```
 export const allPostsQueryVars = {
   skip: 0,